Did you know that in the animal kingdom, humans are the only ones who will purposely deprive themselves of sleep?

 What Exactly is Sleep?

 Sleep seems to be a feature of any organism with a neuronal/glial network, even including roundworms, fruit flies, and cuttlefish.
-Therefore, it can be said that sleep serves a function at even the very small network level (roundworms for example, only have 302 neurons!).
+Therefore, it can be said that sleep serves a function at even the very small network level (roundworms, for example, only have 302 neurons compared to our 86 billion!).
 It is a shared behavior that is conserved between a variety of organisms, including humans (obviously) .

 One of the essential functions of sleep is to promote an anabolic state, or an environment whereby systems are repaired and rebuilt.
 This process helps to revitalize the immune, nervous, skeletal, and muscular systems.
 The glymphatic system of the brain is essential to these processes.